swvanderlaan/GBASToolKit/README.md

-# GASToolKit
+# GBASToolKit
-A ToolKit to perform gene-based association studies using VEGAS or MAGMA
+A ToolKit to perform Gene-Based Association Studies using VEGAS or MAGMA